How to start a restaurant in 6 steps

 If you’ve been dreaming of owning your own restaurant—but don’t know where to start—Huckleberry has your back.
 Here’s our step-by-step guide to starting a restaurant business.

 - Create a business plan for your restaurant

 - Get the word out about your new restaurant

 - A few more tips

-First, create a business plan for your restaurant.
+1) First, create a restaurant business plan

 Take the time to make a game plan for your restaurant.
 When you’re deciding how to start a restaurant, you need to walk before you can fly, and it’s important to think through your major business decisions before you sign papers or put down any deposits.
 Here’s what you’ll need to decide before you go forward with your plan: